Body found in Co Tyrone believed to be of missing 15-year-old

 “Detectives will continue to investigate the circumstances surrounding the death, which is currently being treated as unexplained.

-“Sadly a body, which we believe to be Matthew, was discovered in a ditch in the laneway of a property approximately two miles away from the social event today, Monday 5th December, at 11.45am.
+“Sadly, a body, which we believe to be Matthew, was discovered in a ditch in the laneway of a property approximately two miles away from the social event today, Monday December 5, at 11.45am.

 “We are keeping an open mind and would appeal for anyone with information to come forward.